Gustavo Cerati: 2005–2010

-In July 2007, Cerati participated in the Live Earth Festival in Hamburg Germany, alongside Shakira.
-Besides working with Shakira, Cerati contributed to, Argentinian producer, musician, and two-time Oscar winner, Gustavo Santaolla's album Mar Dulce ("Sweet Sea").
+In July 2007, Cerati participated in the Live Earth Festival in Hamburg, Germany, alongside Shakira.
+Besides working with Shakira, Cerati contributed to Argentinian producer, musician, and two-time Oscar winner, Gustavo Santaolla's album Mar Dulce ("Sweet Sea").
 Cerati sang on "El Mareo" the second single on Santaolalla's Mar Dulce which was recorded at Electric Lady Studios in New York City.
 In 2008, Cerati released a DVD version of Ahí Vamos and performed in various festivals throughout Latin America alongside, Shakira, Fito Páez, and Gustavo Santaolalla.

-In late 2008 Cerati recruited many of the same musicians who worked on Ahí Vamos to begin work on his new album.
-In March 2009, Cerati and his band traveled to Stratosphere Sound in New York City and Looking Glass studios to record tracks for Fuerza Natural ("Natural Force").
+In late 2008, Cerati recruited many of the same musicians who worked on Ahí Vamos to begin work on his new album.
+In March 2009, Cerati and his band travelled to Stratosphere Sound in New York City and Looking Glass studios to record tracks for Fuerza Natural ("Natural Force").
 Notable contributors included Héctor Castillo, Session drummer Sterling Campbell whose resume includes David Bowie, Cyndi Lauper, and Duran Duran, Didi Gutman of Brazilian Girls, bassist and lap steel guitarists Byron Isaacs, and keyboardist Glenn Patscha.

 Fuerza Natural was a marked change from the riffing of Ahí Vamos and the electronics of Bocanada and Siempre es Hoy.
 The collections of songs focused on a cleaner, more acoustic pop sound, as well as folk and Neo-psychedelia.
 Rolling Stone Argentina took notice of this, "pero es más folkie, más espacial y más acústico, con una legión de guitarras, mandolinas y dobros que levantan polvo sobre las programaciones" (English: but it is more folkie, more spatial and acoustic, with a legion of guitars, mandolins, and dobros that sprinkle dust on the sequencers).
 Similar observations were made by Mariano Prunes writing in AllMusic, "Fuerza Natural has a curious sequencing structure, as it seems to be organized in stylistic batches.
 It begins with a trio of bona fide Cerati hits in that suave, effortless manner that always suited him so well; it then switches to a surprising but rather unsuccessful bluesy/folksy diptych."

 Regardless of the mixed reviews, Fuerza Natural entered the charts in Argentina, Mexico, and Chile at No. 1.
 It is the first Cerati album to be sold in digital format in Argentina through MusicPass as well as was iTunes.
-The album sold 40,000 copies in Argentina on its first week of release and 500,000 albums worldwide.
-In 2010 Cerati was awarded a Latin Grammy for "Best Rock Song."
+The album sold 40,000 copies in Argentina in its first week of release and 500,000 albums worldwide.
+In 2010, Cerati was awarded a Latin Grammy for "Best Rock Song."

-The Fuerza Natural tour kicked off on 19 November in Monterrey Mexico.
+The Fuerza Natural tour kicked off on 19 November in Monterrey, Mexico.
 Cerati played Stadiums and large venues in Mexico, Argentina, Peru, Chile, The United States, Uruguay, Colombia and Venezuela, 21 shows in total.
 Cerati's final show was held in Caracas, Venezuela on 15 May 2010.
 Cerati suffered a stroke immediately after the show.